2021 Mar. 23 11:30 AM

 - • Challenges hampering progression of the pharmaceutical industry in Africa;

 - • Opportunities for accelerated industrial development of the pharmaceutical sector to i.a. better prepare the continent for future pandemics and crises;

 - • Voluntary licensing and technology transfer as a means to increase access to innovative medicines and vaccines;

 - • Targeted official development assistance and other official flows to accelerate transformational change of the pharmaceutical sector;

 - • The role that the international pharmaceutical industry could play in supporting the development of the sector in Africa.

-Finally, the panel will consider how international interest in pharmaceutical industry development in Africa can be harnessed to build and sustain momentum for the long-term benefit of all.
+Finally, the panel considered how international interest in pharmaceutical industry development in Africa can be harnessed to build and sustain momentum for the long-term benefit of all.

 Interpretation services will be available in English and French.